jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Roles of frontend ID declaration:

-* ID should have up to 20 chars, being letters or numbers, and should start with a number.
+* ID should have up to 20 chars, being letters or numbers, and should start with a letter.
 * ID is case-sensitive.
 * Declare the whole line without any spaces.
 * Separate two or more frontend declarations with line breaks.